joalorro/typeorm-cli-bug/README.md

-# Sample Repo for a Typeorm-cli-bug
+# Sample Repo for a Typeorm CLI bug

 Steps to reproduce bug: